dret/webconcepts/concepts/link-relation/type.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/type"
 title:         "Link Relation: type"
+concept-name:  Link Relation
+concept-value: type
 description: "The \"type\" link relation can be used to indicate that the context resource is an instance of the resource identified by the target Internationalized Resource Identifier (IRI)."
 ---